-Episode 10 (“The Timeline”) is now up on iTunes and YouTube.
+Episode 10 (“The Timeline”) is now up on iTunes and you can listen here.
 Ethan and I compare our timeline to Art’s timeline and respond to some of the arguments we heard in Episode 75 of the Missing Maura Murray podcast.
 Of course the biggest difference between Art’s timeline and my and Ethan’s timeline is that we can not rule out the possibility that there was another police officer on scene prior to Officer Smith.
 But just to be clear – we are not arguing that there was definitely another police officer there before Smith; we only argue that it is one possibility.
 There are still lots of possibilities.
 I think it is a theory that should be scrutinized, but not to the exclusion of all other theories.

 Some of the topics we discuss in Episode 10 are ones I touched on in this prior post.
 Some of the other topics we talk about in the episode include: